 The Seamen’s Church Institute is dedicated to Championing the Mariner.
-In the Port of New York & New Jersey, the largest port on North America’s East Coast, chaplains and support personnel provide pastoral care via ship visits, offer transportation services for seafarers, extend hospitality at our award-winning International Seafarers’ Center, and protect and advocate for seafarer and mariner rights and occupational health through our Center for Mariner Advocacy, formerly the Center for Seafarer Rights.
+In the Port of New York & New Jersey, the largest port on North America’s East Coast, chaplains and support personnel provide pastoral care via ship visits, offer transportation services for seafarers and extend hospitality at our award-winning International Seafarers’ Center.

 SCI at a Glance*